Eliopsomo is a Greek Olive bread made with Kalamata olives. The salty olives add a depth of flavor to this rustic bread recipe!

 - In a bowl mix the flour with the dried yeast and the oregano, add the sugar, salt, olive oil and with your hands rub the flour with oil until absorbed.

-- Cover with a napkin and place in a warm place and allow to rise.
-Once this is done add the crushed rosemary and the olives and mix.
-Reserve 4 – 5 to place on top.
+- Once this is done add the crushed rosemary and the olives and mix

 - Oil a loaf baking tin and place dough pressing and arranging it to spread and flatten.
 Brush with olive oil and put the olives on top.